ahuh/docker-torrent-factory/README.md

 |   ├── camera-...  # Other smartphone dirs, managed by Pyphotorg
 |   └── ...
 ├── Enfants         # Children videos
-│   ├── Films       # Children movies on NAS, managed by CouchPotato and published with MiniDLNA │   ├── Series      # Children TV shows on NAS, managed by Medusa and published with MiniDLNA │   └── ...
+│   ├── Films       # Children movies on NAS, managed by Radarr and published with MiniDLNA │   ├── Series      # Children TV shows on NAS, managed by Medusa and published with MiniDLNA │   └── ...
-├── Films           # Movies on NAS, managed by CouchPotato and published with MiniDLNA ├── MP3             # Music on NAS, published with MiniDLNA ├── Series          # TV shows on NAS, managed by Medusa and published with MiniDLNA └── Videos          # Misc videos on NAS, published with MiniDLNA
+├── Films           # Movies on NAS, managed by Radarr and published with MiniDLNA ├── MP3             # Music on NAS, published with MiniDLNA ├── Series          # TV shows on NAS, managed by Medusa and published with MiniDLNA └── Videos          # Misc videos on NAS, published with MiniDLNA